ilesinge/huemulator/README.md

 ## Installation

+### Download a pre-built binary

+- Download the right pre-built binary for your platform in the [releases section](https://github.com/ilesinge/huemulator/releases/latest).

-### Prerequisites
+### Build locally

+Install the prerequisites:

 - Go 1.21

-You will need gioui dependencies in order to build it.
+You will need to install Gio UI dependencies depending on your platform:
 - [Linux dependencies](https://gioui.org/doc/install/linux)
 - [macOS dependencies](https://gioui.org/doc/install/macos)
 - No Windows dependencies